 Hi!
 I'm Lexidh.
 Yes, that is my real name.
 No, it's not my given name.
 Not every gift is worth keeping.
 I'm a fibromyalgia ridden, sci-fi loving, slow gaming, chocolate addict that is probably known in the neighborhood as the Crazy Cat Lady.
 As long as I'm married to a Crazy Cat Man, it's no biggie ;P We don't have any kids, and we don't want any either.
 But with 8 nieces and nephews (so far), we are covered, I'm quite sure we will find someone to inherit our junk ;P Our junk now includes not just one, but two homes.
 Because one just can't let ones "perfect forever home" get away just because of the minor detail that you just don't want to move there right away.
 Someone else really wanted to move there, so we are renting it out for now.
 Sounds like we are super rich, but no, we are just damn lucky.
 No other way to put it!

-I have four cats ruling the household, two old ones and two young ones.
+I have three cats ruling the household, aged 1, 2 and 3, which is... interesting.
 Those who want to follow what they are up to has got the opportunity to follow them on Google+, I post photos of them every day over here: https://plus.google.com/u/0/collection/c7IYX

 I live in Norway, a weird country in northern Europe, where everything is expensive, everyone is a socialist and the winter is 6 months long.
 Moving from Norway is not an option, but I do need some nice, long vacations to warmer places.